 You can adjust the FFR level on a frame-by-frame basis in order to achieve the best tradeoff between performance and visual quality.
 In general, you should try to use FFR as much as possible, and set it to as high a level as possible, but you should test your content and look for any undesirable visual artifacts.

-You can also use dynamic FFR to have the FFR level set automatically based on the GPU load and requirements of the application.
+Because you should try to use FFR as much as possible, its recommended that you use dynamic FFR to have the FFR level set automatically based on the GPU load and requirements of the application.
+For more on how to turn on dynamic foveation, see the Dynamic Foveation section.

 On This Page